Create an online appointment system for a fitness studio

 Signing up for a group event

-A distinguishing features of this type of schedule is that the administrator can define can and add available slots with a predetermined capacity.
-Individuals can only make bookings for predefined time slots and they cannot make random bookings outside of the slots.
+A distinguishing feature of this type of schedule is that the administrator can define and add available slots with a predetermined capacity.
+Individuals can only make bookings for predefined time slots and they cannot make random bookings outside the slots.

 This online appointment system is suitable if:

 - you need people to select an event date from a calendar

 - your event has several components that can be selected separately

 - using the schedule to plan group events

 You can view the end result on the fitness studio demo.
 It’s possible to modify that page to make it appear as part of your site, but you can also integrate a SuperSaaS schedule as a so called “widget”.
 A widget can appear as a small frame on your site, or as a small button, like this:

 Setting up an online appointment system in 5 easy steps

 The easiest way to set up an appointment schedule is by using a build-and-test cycle: After the initial configuration you try it out, make changes, and repeat, until it works the way you want.

 Setting up a basic schedule using the “New Schedule Wizard”Step